Will you be open?

 Like you, we are experiencing the impact COVID-19 is having on the world and understand that you may need to change your travel plans.
 Let us first encourage you to change your date if at all possible.
-As a small, family owned and operated business, we would love the opportunity to host you later this season or next and we are happy to make date adjustments at no charge.
+As a small, family owned and operated business, we would love the opportunity to host you later this season or next and we are happy to make date adjustments at no charge with the appropriate notice.
 Our goal has always been to provide you with the finest services and amenities for a truly memorable camping experience and we plan to continue for years to come.

 We have created some troubleshooting videos for common utility issues:

 If you are still experiencing issues, call 866-673-2767 and we will try to assist you.

 What if someone at Normandy Farms is diagnosed with the virus?